tavareshugo/slcu_r_course/module01_data_and_files/file_organisation.md

+adapted and expanded from (http://rpubs.com/minebocek/user2017-ors)

 # Motivation

 ![motivation](https://github.com/tavareshugo/slcu_r_course/blob/master/module01_data_and_files/xkcd_documents.png)

+- There will be files, lots of files
+- Files will change over time
+- Thy will have complex relationships, that can also change over time

+File organisation and naming - effective weapons against chaos.

 # How to name files:

-### Use common sense and be consistent
+### Main principle: be consistent and descriptive

-Here are some general guidelines:
+Here are some key principles for file names:

+- Name should be machine readable:
+Why:
+  - easy to search for files later
+  - easy to arrow file lists based on names
-- Keep file names short, but meaningful:
+  - easy to extract information from file names
-Good practice:

-Bad practice:
+Tips:

-- Order the elements in a file name from general to specific:
+  - Order the elements in a file name from general to specific
-Good practice:

-Bad practice:

-- Use two-digit numbers rather than one:
-Good practice:

-Bad practice:
+  - Avoid special characters  * : \ / < > | " ? [ ] ; = + & £ $
+  - Don't use spaces to separate elements in file name
   - Chose a convention and stick to it

+- Names should be human readable:
+Why:
+  - name contains information on content
+  - name contains semantics (place in workflow)

+Tips:
   - Don't use initials, abbreviations and codes that are not commonly understood

-- Avoid special characters  * : \ / < > | " ? [ ] ; = + & £ $
+  - Keep file names short, but meaningful.

+- File names should play well with default ordering
+Tips:
+  - use numeric prefix to induce logic order
+  - left pad numbers with zeroes
+  - use YYYY-mm-dd standard for dates

+===

-- Power skills: meaningful file names can be parsed as metadata (include example)
+- Power skills: meaningful and well organised file names can be parsed as metadata (include example)
+- Never use 'final' in the file name :) More about version control later.

 # How to organise files in folders:

+- keep raw data separately and (never)! change the original copy
+- readme with short file descriotion

+# Version control

+References:

+Noble, William Stafford.
+2009.
+“A Quick Guide to Organizing Computational Biology Projects.”
+PLoS Computational Biology 5 (7): e1000424.